radian-software/prescient.el/README.md

 frameworks.

-`prescient.el` also provides a completion style (`prescient`) for filtering candidates via Emacs's generic minibuffer completion, such as [Icomplete], though no package is provided for setting up sorting with these more generic frameworks.
+`prescient.el` also provides a completion style (`prescient`) for filtering candidates via Emacs's generic completion, such as in [Icomplete], [Vertico], and [Corfu].
+These last two have extension packages to correctly set up filtering and sorting.

 As compared to other packages which accomplish similar tasks, including [IDO], [Ivy], [Helm], [Smex], [Flx], [Historian], and